 All international courier services like DHL, FedEx or UPS are available.
 To send a small printed package within the EU would cost around 1600 CZK for next-day delivery.
 International courier post can be tracked online.

 Major courier services, such as FedEx, DHL, UPS and so on, have offices in Prague.
 Note that the cost of sending packages through them is quite expensive, usually more than in many other EU countries.

 Prague Post Code

 A normal item of post sent within the Czech Republic must bear the name of the receiver and his or her address (street, house number, town and postcode).
 Items to be sent abroad must also have the name of the country clearly stated.
 The address must be written in the Latin script unless another script is used in the place the item is being sent.
-It that case, only the name of the country must be written in the Latin script.
+In that case, only the name of the country must be written in Latin script.